EbookFoundation/thoth-wiki/Thoth-User-Manual.md

 ## contributions
 ### contribution_type
-Contributions type is a drop-down menu:
+Contributions type is a controlled list in a drop-down menu:
 * Author
 * Editor
 * Translator